S3-working-group/s3-practical-guide/docs/all.md

 -   invite peers to take some time to prepare
 -   invite both **appreciations** and **actionable improvement suggestions**
--   inquire to better understand the feedback, and avoid to discuss or judge it
+-   inquire to better understand the feedback, and avoid discussing or judging it
 -   decide for yourself what you will do with feedback you receive